 Some great benefits of pre-selling your products before the market include:

 - Plan for market days with your most popular products

 If you’ve ever lugged products to and from the market, you know how unpredictable your sales can be.
-You want to spend as much time as possible at the market to increase your probability.
 Pre-sales allow you to know exactly how much you will sell, and how much product you need to bring.
 Any other products you bring are extra sales!